HRT: start your consultation

 All of these self-help tips can be used in conjunction with hormone replacement therapy (HRT).

-HRT can come as a cream, patch, tablet or implant.
+HRT is available as creams, patches, tablets or implant.
 Creams are often applied directly to the vagina, whereas tablets can be taken orally or inserted into the vagina, depending on the treatment.
-Patches simply need to be applied to the skin and replaced when required, whereas oestrogen implants are a more long-term method that releases oestrogen into bloodstream via a pellet under the skin.
+Patches simply need to be applied to the skin and replaced when required, whereas oestrogen implants are a more long-term method that releases oestrogen into the bloodstream via a pellet under the skin.

-HRT treatments are available online from HealthExpress to patients who are already using these medications.
-Complete our consultation and our doctor will assess your suitability to use these treatments and notify you when you can complete your order.
+The above HRT treatments are available online from HealthExpress to patients who are already using these medications.
+Complete our online consultation and one of our UK registered doctors will assess your suitability to use these treatments and notify you when you can complete your order.
 The only payment is for the medication.
 Consultation, prescription, dispatch and delivery is all-inclusive.